Murders of Louisa Vesterager Jespersen and Maren Ueland

 On 17 December 2018, the bodies of Louisa Vesterager Jespersen, a 24-year-old Danish woman, and Maren Ueland, a 28-year-old Norwegian woman, were found decapitated in the foothills of Mount Toubkal near to the village of Imlil in the Atlas Mountains of Morocco.

 A total of 18 men have been arrested by Moroccan Police in relation to the murders.
-The murders were described by the Moroccan general prosecutor as a terrorist act, after a video of several of the suspects were shown swearing allegiance to the Islamic State of Iraq and the Levant while decapitating Jespersen was released on the Internet.
+The murders were described by the Moroccan general prosecutor as a terrorist act, after a video released on the Internet showed several of the suspects swearing allegiance to the Islamic State while decapitating Jespersen.
+Initially, detectives believed the crimes were sexually motivated, with witnesses and CCTV indicating the suspects followed the women.
+They were also camped 600 meters from the women.